Various Mechanical Testing of Metals or Welds:

 Tensile testing systems use a number of different units of measurement.
 The International System of Units, or SI, recommends the use of either Pascals (Pa) or Newtons per square meter (N/m²) for describing tensile strength.
 In the United States, many engineers measure tensile strength in kilo-pound per square inch (KSI).

-This instrument is to be used on Tensile or Universal testing machines to find out Proof stress & Young’s modulus values.
-In case of many brittle materials such as high carbon steels, alloy steels, light aluminium & magnesium alloys, it is difficult to get yield values.
-For such materials stress corresponding to a certain allowable amount of plastic deformation is termed as proof stress say 0.1% or 0.2% proof stress.
-The measuring range is up to 5mm & resolution is 0.001mm.
+This instrument is to be used on tensile or universal testing machines to find out Proof of stress & Young’s modulus values.
+In the case of many brittle materials, such as high carbon steels, alloy steels, and light aluminum and magnesium alloys, it is difficult to get yield values.
+For such materials, stress corresponding to a certain allowable amount of plastic deformation is termed “proof stress,” say 0.1% or 0.2% proof stress.
+The measuring range is up to 5 mm and the resolution is 0.001 mm.

 Tensile strength (breaking strength)

-TOR steel is one of the best grade of steel used in concrete reinforced.
-It’s a kind of high adherence steel.
-Other types of steel are used for less resistance concrete.
-Thermo mechanically Treated (TMT) bars are a type of corrosion resistant steel reinforcing bar used in concrete construction.
+TOR steel is one of the best grades of steel used in concrete reinforcement.
+It’s a kind of high-adherence steel.
+Other types of steel are used for less resistant concrete.
+Thermo-mechanically-treated (TMT) bars are a type of corrosion-resistant steel reinforcing bar used in concrete construction.

-The bend test is essentially measuring a metal’s ductility.
+The bend test is essentially a way of measuring a metal’s ductility.
 Ductility defines how easily a metal can bend without breaking.
-The higher the ductility of a metal, the more it can bend without breaking or becoming deformed from its original shape.
+The higher the ductility of metal, the more it can bend without breaking or becoming deformed from its original shape.
 This is important because certain metals must handle pressure without snapping yet still be ductile enough to bend slightly and not lose their support or shape.
-Copper and steel are two metals that have a high ductility and do well under pressure.
+Copper and steel are two metals that have high ductility and do well under pressure.

 The purpose is to make certain the weld and the base metal are properly fused, and that the weld metal and the heat affected zone (HAZ) have appropriate mechanical properties

-The purpose of re-bend test is to measure the effect of strain ageing on steel.
-Strain ageing has embrittlement effect which takes place after cold deformation by diffusion of nitrogen in steel.
-Hence, there is limitation stated in some design codes to restrict the nitrogen content of steel to 0.012%.
+The purpose of the re-bend test is to measure the effect of strain aging on steel.
+Strain aging has an embrittlement effect that takes place after cold deformation by diffusion of nitrogen in steel.
+Hence, there is a limitation stated in some design codes to restrict the nitrogen content of the steel to 0.012%.